Armando1514/Software-testing-techniques/README.md

  >**Note**: it is based on the **single fault assumption**: failures are only rarely the result of the co-occurrence of two (or more) faults.

  **How apply it?**
- Holding the values of all the variables at nominal values, but  one variable at the nominal value, and letting that variable assume its min, min+, nom, max- and max.
+ Holding the values of all the variables at nominal values, select one variable at the nominal value, and letting that variable assume its min, min+, nom, max- and max.
 Repeat this process for each variable ( starting from three variable with nominal value, let one variable assume its full set of values, at the end, repeat the process).

 ## Robust boundary value testing